Karnataka Deputy CM hints at phased unlock after June 7 | Politics

 - India

-Amid speculation about extension of the lockdown, Karnataka Deputy Chief Minister on Tuesday said it is a ''guarantee'' that the state will start the unlock process after June 7, as he hinted that it will be phased lifting of curbs.
+Amid speculation about extension of the lockdown, Karnataka Deputy Chief Minister C N Ashwath Narayan on Tuesday said it is a ''guarantee'' that the state will start the unlock process after June 7, as he hinted that it will be phased lifting of curbs.

 The state is currently under lockdown till June 7, and there were speculations about it being extended.